 The background

-It starts with a narrative that Bauer was so bored of high school– or tired of getting bullied for playing baseball – that he graduated after his junior year and early enrolled at UCLA in January of 2009.
-At Hart High, wearing No. 5, he had apparent teammate issues in 2008 on a team that went 23-7 and included senior Mike Montgomery, whom Bauer would later face in the 2016 Cleveland Indians-Chicago Cubs World Series.
+Trevor Bauer was said to be so bored of high school– or tired of getting bullied for playing baseball – that he got enough credits to graduated after his junior year and enroll early at UCLA in January of 2009.

-Then came the desperado Dodgers of 2021, who decided Bauer’s truncated Cy season of 5-4 with a 1.73 ERA in 11 starts (and two complete-game shutouts) was worthy of a strange three-year deal – $40 million for ’21, $45 million for ’22 and down to $22.5 million for the ‘23 season.
+The desperado Dodgers of 2021 decided Bauer’s truncated Cy season of a 5-4 mark up against a 1.73 ERA in 11 starts (and two complete-game shutouts) was worthy of a strangly structured three-year deal – $40 million for ’21, $45 million for ’22, but just $22.5 million for the ‘23 season.

 “This season is about adding to our legacy, and I can’t wait Dodger fans,” Bauer said in the YouTube video, ending on a shot of him wearing a white Dodgers uniform with a new No. 27.